CLIMAT: Clinically-Inspired Multi-Agent Transformers for Knee Osteoarthritis Trajectory Forecasting: Experiments

-We conducted experiments on the Osteoarthritis Initiative (OAI), is are publicly available at \url{https://nda.nih.gov/oai/}. $4,796$ paticipants from $45$ to $79$ years old participated in the OAI cohort, which consisted of a baseline, and follow-up visits after $12$, $18$, $24$, $30$, $36$, $48$, $60$, $72$, $84$, $96$, $108$, $120$, and $132$ months.
-Bilateral fixed flexion radiographs were imaged at most of the visits as presented in~\Cref{tbl:oai_data_desc}.
-In this study, we used all knee images that (i) were annotated for KL grade, (ii) did not include implants, and (iii) were acquired with large imaging cohorts: the baseline, and the $12$, $24$, $36$, $72$, and $96$-month follow-ups.
+We conducted experiments on the Osteoarthritis Initiative (OAI), is are publicly available at \url{https://nda.nih.gov/oai/}. $4,796$ participants from $45$ to $79$ years old participated in the OAI cohort, which consisted of a baseline, and follow-up visits up to $132$ months.
+In the present study, we used all knee images that (i) were annotated for KL grade, (ii) did not include implants, and (iii) were acquired with large imaging cohorts: the baseline, and the $12$, $24$, $36$, $48$, $72$, and $96$-month follow-ups (presented in~\Cref{tbl:oai_data_stats}).
+We followed~\cite{tiulpin2019multimodal,nguyen2020semixup} to extract two knees regions of interest from each bilateral radiograph and pre-process each of them.
+Subsequently, each pre-processed knee image was resized to $256\times256$.
+Additionally, we utilized age, sex, body mass index (BMI), history injury, surgery, and total Western Ontario and McMaster Universities Arthritis Index (WOMAC) as clinical variables (\Cref{tbl:oai_input}).

 The OAI dataset includes data from five acquisition centers, which allowed us to utilize the one-center-out cross-validation procedure: data from 4 centers were used for training and validation, and data from the left-out one for testing.
-During the training, we also sampled knee images from follow-up examinations to increase the amount of training data.
-For testing, we evaluated at $6$ major time points: the baseline, and $1$, $2$, $3$, $6$, and $8$ years in the future.
-For each training set from a group of $4$ centers, we performed a $3$-fold cross-validation strategy.
+We trained and evaluated at $6$ major time points: the baseline, and $1$, $2$, $3$, $4$, $6$, and $8$ years in the future.
+For each training set from a group of $4$ centers, we performed a $5$-fold cross-validation strategy (\Cref{tbl:oai_data_desc}).

-Following~\cite{tiulpin2019multimodal,nguyen2020semixup,tiulpin2020automatic}, we utilized the BoneFinder tool~\cite{lindner2013fully} to extract two knees regions of interest from each bilateral radiograph and pre-process each of them.
-Subsequently, each pre-processed knee image was resized to $256\times256$.
-Since knees that have undergone TKR surgeries at baseline are irrelevant in clinical diagnosis, we excluded them from the dataset.

-We utilized the Kellgren-Lawrence (KL) grading system (see ~\Cref{fig:samples_by_kl}), to assess the knee OA severity.
-In our experiments, we grouped KL-0 and KL-1 into one class as they are clinically similar, and added TKR knees as the fifth class.